hpi-schul-cloud/dbildungs-isle/docs/config.md

 parameters from the Environment.

 If you want to override/set something in the kubernetes-deployment do the following:
 1. Extend the loading mechanism for Env-Loading by the parameter you wish to set.
-(Typescript derrived types should be used for safety reasons, Partial<> is your friend)
+(Typescript derived types should be used for safety reasons, Partial<> is your friend)
 2. Set the environment variable that you just used in the kubernetes-deployment to come from a secret or possibly a configmap based on its confidentiality
 3. If it comes from a secret make sure that this secret is set